Phil Hale

 Philip Oliver Hale (born 1963) is an American figurative painter who currently resides in London, England.

 Early life and education

+Hale was born in Boston, Massachusetts in 1963.
+He is related to a number of American painters, including Ellen Day Hale, Lilian Westcott Hale, Philip Leslie Hale and Robert Beverly Hale.
+His mother and grandmother were also artists.

+Hale spent the formative years of his childhood in Nairobi, Kenya, where his parents were stationed for work.

 Early work

-Prior to turning to fine arts he worked as an illustrator, doing mostly figurative work.
-He was apprenticed to/ partnered with American painter Rick Berry.
+At age 16, Hale was apprenticed to American painter Rick Berry in Boston, where he lived for three years until migrating to the United Kingdom.

+During this period, he illustrated a number of book covers for American novelist Stephen King, including The Dark Tower II: The Drawing of the Three published in 1987 and his gift edition of Insomnia.

 Current work

-His current work focuses on figure as well, in depictions of slightly surreal scenes with strange characters performing various physical feats, usually in a confrontation of some sort.
+Hale's current work focuses on figure as well, in depictions of slightly surreal scenes with strange characters performing various physical feats, usually in a confrontation of some sort.

-A portrait of former UK Prime Minister, Tony Blair by the artist was unveiled in Westminster on April 23, 2008.
+In 2007, Hale was commissioned by the House of Commons to paint the official portrait of former UK Prime Minister, Tony Blair.
+The finished painting was unveiled in Westminster on April 23, 2008.
 Mr Blair sat for the portrait during his final months in office in 2007.

+In 2014, Hale was recruited by G-Star RAW to produce their Spring/Summer ’14 campaign “The Challenge”.
+He created a series of photographic collages of a chess match between Chess World Champion Magnus Carlsen, and model Lily Cole.